-There are so many option for gear for hiking and backpacking.
+There are so many options for gear for hiking and backpacking.
 As an introduction to hiking and backpacking, I’m going to focus on what you really need to get going.
 You can get out hiking for little more than a cost of a good pair of shoes and backpacking for a little more.
-Yes you can certainly spend $1000s on ultra-light backpacking gear, but it’s not necessary.
+Yes, you can certainly spend $1000s on ultra-light backpacking gear, but it’s not necessary.

 - Buy good gear.
 Good gear from reputable companies will last a long time and is less likely to fail when you least want it to.
 The service from some well known outdoor retailers is absolutely phenomenal – I can only praise REI and Big Agnes.
 Also if you decide to move up – it will have better resale value.

 - Never skimp on safety gear.
 It can save your life.
 The good news it its generally not too expensive.
 The ten essentials can probably be bought for under $50 dollars.